MouseLand/facemap/README.md

 uMot = normc(uMot);
 ```

 ### Pupil computation

 Use the saturation bar to reduce the background of the eye.
-The algorithm zeros out any pixels less than the saturation level.
-Next it finds the pixel with the largest magnitude.
-It draws a box around that area (1/2 the size of the ROI) and then finds the center-of-mass of that region.
-It then centers the box on that area.
-It fits a multivariate gaussian to the pixels in the box using maximum likelihood.
-The ellipse is then drawn at "sigma" standard deviations around the center-of-mass of the gaussian (default "sigma" = 4, but this can be changed in the GUI).
+All pixels below the saturation level in the ROI are set to the saturation level.
+Then template matching on the pupil area proceeds (see `getRadius.m` and `getTemplates.m`).
+101 different templates each with a different pupil radius are phase-correlated with the ROI in the FFT domain.
+The smoothness of the edges of the template are set by the pupil sigma parameter in the GUI.
+2-3 is recommended for smaller pupils, and 4 for larger pupils when the animal is in darkness.

+The phase-correlation of the ROI with the 101 different templates of different radii produces 101 correlation values.
+This vector is upsampled 10 times using kriging interpolation with a Gaussian kernel of standard deviation of 1.
+The maximum of this vector is the radius of the pupil in pixels - then the area is pi* radius^2.
+The center-of-mass (com) of the pupil is the XY position that maximizes the phase-correlation of the best template.

+This raw pupil area is post-processed (see `smoothPupil.m`).
+The area is median filtered.
+Then all points...

 ### Small motion ROIs

 The SVD of the motion is computed for each of the smaller motion ROIs.
 Motion is the abs(current_frame - previous_frame).
 The singular vectors are computed on subsets of the frames, and the top 500 components are kept.

 ### Running computation

 ## Output of processing